-- MD and DO applicants who make a compelling statement as to how their family caregiving responsibilities were increased specifically because of COVID-19 are eligible to request up to $90,000 for research support for a one-year period.
-MD and DO applicants who have ongoing family caregiving responsibilities that were not specifically impacted by COVID-19 are eligible to request up to $30,000 for research support for a one-year period.
+- Applicants are eligible to request up to $40,000 for research support for a one-year period.
 The final funding amount will be decided by the review committee based on the statement of need, how support will alleviate, in the short term, the impact of caregiving responsibilities on the research program, and available funding.

-- Applicants or their departments may be required to provide matching funds for 25% of the requested amount; these funds can come from startup funds, departmental funds, or other unrestricted discretionary funds.
+- Applicants or their departments are encouraged to provide matching funds for 25% of the requested amount; these funds can come from startup funds, departmental funds, or other unrestricted discretionary funds.

 - Funds must be used to further research.
-Examples include technical support, grant-writing support, or buy out of required clinical time so that more time can be spent on research.
-The funds may not be used for:
+Examples include technical support, grant-writing support, or buy-out of required clinical time so that more time can be spent on research.
+The funds may not be used for the following:

-- Research costs, that would not directly help Program Scholars reclaim their research time.
+- Research costs that would not directly help Program Scholars reclaim their research time, or

 - Funds may not be used to support experiments that utilize animals or primary tissues derived from animals.

 Applications must be submitted by Friday, March 17, 2023, using the online form.